A dispensary technician needs:

 Dispensary technicians use sensitive scales to weigh precise amounts of medicines and medical ingredients.
 When preparing medicines they may be required to wear protective clothing, such as gloves, masks and smocks, to avoid contaminating medicines.
 They will also need to be familiar with standard retail equipment, including cash registers, EFTPOS and credit card machines, barcode readers and pricing label guns.

-You can become a dispensary technician with no qualifications, however, you will generally need significant experience working in a pharmacy environment.
-It may improve your employment prospects if you complete a recognised course in pharmacy.
+You can work as a pharmacy technician without any formal qualifications, however, you will generally need significant experience working in a pharmacy environment.
+Entry into this occupation may be improved by obtaining a qualification in pharmacy.

 Apprenticeships and traineeships